 The International Space Station will continue to serve as a core long-duration human spaceflight platform through at least 2024, which will mark almost 25 years of continuous human occupancy and successful international cooperation in space.

 NASA leverages the space station to learn how to keep crews healthy and productive on deep space missions, and as a testbed to develop technologies to support those missions.
-It is an experiential testing ground that enables discovery and development of advanced robotics, communications, medicine, agriculture and environmental science.
+It is an experiential testing ground that enables the discovery and development of advanced robotics, communications, medicine, agriculture, and environmental science.